 Category theory insight

-In light of the second example, let's widen our scope and instead consider all-module morphisms , where is an -module.
+In light of the second example, let's widen our scope further and instead consider all-module morphisms , where is an -module.
 Can we find a "best possible" -module through which all -module morphisms from factor?
-More formally, and still under the working assumption that is a subring of , let be the restriction of scalars functor described above.
-[3] We are ideally looking for a functor that is left adjoint to , in that there are natural bijections
+Based on our work with free modules, it sounds reasonable to consider the existence of a functor that is left adjoint to ; i.e., for which there are natural bijections

-This looks very similar to the universal property of the free module, and so it is perhaps no surprise that the construction of the mystery module is very similar to that of the free module.
-In fact, the free module construction will make a return shortly.
+This looks very similar to our universal property of the free module, so it is perhaps no surprise that the construction of the mystery module is very similar to that of the free module.

-Before we move on to the actual construction, it's worthwhile to consider the choice we've made above, which is that we're specifically looking for a functor that is left adjoint to the forgetful functor (the restriction of scalars functor).
+Before we move on to the actual construction, it's worthwhile to consider the choice we've made above, which is that we're specifically looking for a functor that is left adjoint to the forgetful functor (the so-called "restriction of scalars" functor).
 What about a functor that is right adjoint to ?
 It turns out such a functor also exists, and it is sometimes called the co-extension of scalars.

 Given our -module and the fact that we have an inclusion of rings , our first step towards extending the -action on is to look at the free -module on the set .[4]
 In this abelian group we then want to impose relations so that the quotient of this abelian group by the subgroup generated by those relations has the structure of an -module in which the -action extends the -action on .
 To that end, let be the subgroup of generated by all elements of the following form: